isabelgk/igk.max/README.md

-# melange
+# igk.max

-A potpourri of Max abstractions, patches, snippets and more.
+A max package of stuff.

 Install in the `~/Documents/Max 8/Packages` directory.